Seven Waves Away: Plot

 The luxury liner SS Crescent Star sinks in seven minutes after striking a derelict mine in the middle of the Atlantic Ocean, taking with her nearly all of the 1,156 people on board.
 Twenty-seven of the survivors converge on a single lifeboat designed to accommodate only nine.
 The dying captain passes command to executive officer Alec Holmes.
 Holmes then learns from "Sparks" Clary, the ship's radio operator, that both transmitters were destroyed before a call for help could be sent.
 When Holmes organizes shifts between the men in the water hanging on the side and those in the boat, Edith Middleton insists on taking a turn in the sea.
-Mr. Hayden swamps the boat when he fails to listen to instructions, but everyone is brought back aboard.
+Her lover Mr. Hayden swamps the boat when he fails to listen to instructions, but everyone is brought back aboard.
 Holmes and Mr. McKinley talk about the impossibility of rowing a boat this heavy any distance at all, much less to the nearest land, Africa, 1,500 miles away.

 The mortally injured ship's engineer, Frank Kelly, warns Holmes that he must "evict some of the tenants" if anyone is to survive – "anyone who can't pay the rent, like me".
 Holmes is horrified and rejects the idea.
 "I thought you had guts enough to save half of them, instead of losing them all," Kelly replies.
 Later in the night, Cookie thinks he sees light on the water.
 They fire a flare, but there is no response.
 The passengers talk revealingly about themselves and why they were on the cruise.
 Mr. Wilson, in the water, is found to be dead.

-With a major storm approaching, Kelly tells Julie "be kind to him when it happens."
+With a major storm approaching, Kelly tells Holmes' girlfriend, nurse Julie, "be kind to him when it happens."
 Kelly struggles to his feet, points to the dying and the sick aboard and calls on Holmes to save those he can, then sacrifices himself by jumping overboard.
 Holmes tries to save him, but he goes under.

 As the gale worsens, Holmes eventually decides to take responsibility for choosing.
 And it will not be "women and children first".
 Some people are already dying of their injuries.
-When he orders officer Will McKinley to slip the first of these, an unconscious woman, over the side, McKinley protests and then goes overboard to receive her in his arms.
+When he orders officer Will McKinley to slip the first of these, an unconscious woman, Mrs. Spencer, over the side, McKinley protests and then goes overboard to receive her in his arms.

-One male passenger is knocked overboard by accident but Holmes sends others to certain death, until there are 15 left aboard.
+Mr. Hayden is knocked overboard by accident and drowns, but Holmes sends others to certain death, until there are 15 left aboard.
 Only those capable of rowing to Africa, and a young boy who represents the future, will survive.
-Middleton observes that an atomic scientist, a brilliant playwright, and a famous former opera singer have been sacrificed to save two "apemen", a racketeer, and a devout coward, and asks, including herself, "Why are the wicked so strong?"
+Mrs. Middleton observes that an atomic scientist, a brilliant playwright, and a famous former opera singer have been sacrificed to save two "apemen", a racketeer, and a devout coward, and asks, including herself, "Why are the wicked so strong?"

 Passenger Michael Faroni demands that Holmes go back for the others.
 Holmes refuses (it is impossible anyway) and Faroni wounds him in the shoulder by throwing a switchblade and is in turn shot dead with a flare gun.